Green smoothies are an easy way to get more vegetables into your diet.

 Green Smoothie Recipe

 If you are not accustomed to drinking green smoothies, adding 1/3 cup of honey is helpful.
-The Maestro prefers his smoothies with honey, but I can go either way.
+My husband prefers his smoothies with honey, but I can go either way.

 We usually just put all the ingredients into the blender in the order the instruction manual recommends.
 The blender is certainly powerful enough to handle this and blends it well.
 If you don’t have a BlendTec or other industrial blender, add the water and the greens/veggies first and blend until the greens are completely blended, then add the rest of the ingredients and blend well.